coreypurcell/circuitizer/README.md

     b << Trace.new.start(b['IN-2']).end(b['A-Gate'])
     b << Trace.new.start(b['A-Gate']).end(b['OUT'])

-    # set your sources
+    # set your sources manually if you didn't above
+    # or you can change them for a second run
     b['IN-1'].set true
     b['IN-2'].set true

-    # run it an print
+    # run it and print
     b.run
     puts b.print #returns the DOT text